JohnAD/RJSON/README.md

 In order of importance:

-1. Compatible with the JSON spec.
-In the end, any JSON parser can read a RJSON document as simple JSON.
-The "repeatable" part is simply in how the JSON document is serialized (expressed).
+1. It is compatible with the JSON spec.
+In the end, any JSON parser can read a RJSON document as simply JSON.
+The "repeatable" part is in the strict manner of the formatting.
 2. An object with the same content will ALWAYS create exactly the same serialization of the document.
+Two document files containing the same data will create the same hash code number.
-3. Human readable still.
+3. It should be human readable.
-4. The JSON will be line-oriented for easy tracking of differences in utilities such as GIT.
+4. The JSON should be line-oriented for easy tracking of differences in utilities such as GIT.

 Easy human *writability* is NOT a goal.
 It should be fairly easy for a person to read RJSON; but writing is very strict.
 Enough so that having a human write anything non-trivial in RJSON is going to be frustrating.

 The goals are to be met by a set of rules that:

-* state the standard for layout and indentiation, and
+* state the standard for layout and indentation, and
-* more precisely stating definitions of some elements.
+* more precisely state the definitions of some elements than the original spec.

 ## Target Libraries